Contact the Local Government Division on 03 6232 7022 or Service Tasmania on 1300 135 513.

 This information is provided as a brief guide to the main requirements of the dog control legislation.

 Dog owners, or persons in charge of dogs, should not rely on this information as a complete description of their rights and responsibilities under the legislation.

-The Government has released a consultation draft of the Dog Control Amendment Bill 2019 and is seeking comment on the amendments, which include:
+In September 2019 the Government released a consultation draft of the Dog Control Amendment Bill 2019 and sought comment on the proposed amendments, which include: